Daniel908009/Kivy-Game-of-Life/README.md

 # kivy_game_of_life
 ## What is it?
-<p>This project is a classic game of life build in Kivy(multiplatform, naturaly resizable framework)</p>
+<p>This project is a classic conway's game of life build in Kivy(multiplatform, naturaly resizable framework)</p>

 ## How does game of life work?
-<p>*Explanation is from a quick google search</p>
+### Explanation from a quick google search
-<p>The Game of Life (an example of a cellular automaton ) is played on an infinite two-dimensional rectangular grid of cells.
+<p>The Game of Life (an example of a cellular automaton ) is played on an two-dimensional rectangular grid of cells.
 Each cell can be either alive or dead.
 The status of each cell changes each turn of the game (also called a generation) depending on the statuses of that cell's 8 neighbors.</p>

+### My explanation
+<p>There is a grid of cells, that are either alive or dead.
+Every 0.1 - 5 seconds a cycle starts.
+The cycle decides whether the cell stays alive or dies based on the amount of alive neighbors of the cell.
+Hopefully this makes sense.
+If not read the explanation above or google conways game of life.</p>

 <p>Video of this project: </p>

 ## Features
 <p>Resizable grid.</p>
-<p>Settings window(custom size of the grid).</p>
+<p>Settings window(custom size of the grid, select random tiles option).</p>
+<p>Label displaying the number of cycles that passed</p>

 ## Screenshots